wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ### Default animation framerate

-The animation framerate that is used for new animations is kept in the variable wxanimate\_framerate.
+The animation framerate that is used for new animations is kept in the variable `wxanimate_framerate`.
 The initial value this variable will contain in a new worksheet can be changed using the configuration dialogue.

 ### Default plot size for new maxima sessions